facelessuser/pymdown-extensions/docs/src/markdown/extensions/emoji.md

     ```pycon3
     >>> import pymdownx.gemoji_db as gmdb
     >>> gmdb.version
-    'v3.0.0'
+    'v3.0.1'
     ```

 `pymdownx.emoji.twemoji`
 :
     This function provides an index of the latest Twemoji supported emoji (at the time of release).
-The associated short names are currently borrowed from EmojiOne's index.
+The associated short names are currently borrowed from JoyPixels' index (formally known as EmojiOne).

     There are a few emoji that are currently Twemoji specific, two of which are likely to always be as they are not part of the official emoji spec.
 The short names are listed below.